-DLNR NEWS RELEASE: DLNR Holds Public Hearing for Proposed Changes Affecting Government Forest Reserve Lands on the Island of Hawai‘iPosted on Jan 27, 2016 in Latest News, Newsroom, Press Releases
+DLNR NEWS RELEASE: DLNR Holds Public Hearing for Proposed Changes Affecting Government Forest Reserve Lands on the Island of Hawai‘iPosted on Jan 27, 2016 in Latest Department News, Newsroom, Office of the Governor Press Releases

 HILO — The Department of Land and Natural Resources (DLNR), Division of Forestry and Wildlife is holding a public hearing to provide the public the opportunity to present comments on proposed changes to government forest reserve lands on the island of Hawaiʻi.